- 30.3 MP Mirrorless Camera

 The EOS RP is just 485g and measures 132.5 x 85.0 x 70.0mm, whereas the EOS R is 135.8 x 98.3 x 84.4mm and weighs 660g.

-The EOS R is not only broader, taller, and thicker than the EOS RP but also 175g heavier.
+The EOS R is broader, taller, and thicker than the EOS RP and 175g heavier.

 It has been built more for handling than for compactness.